Qiyuan-Ge/PaintMind/README.md

 ````

 ## Reconstruction
-You could download the pretrained vit-vqgan weight to local from https://huggingface.co/RootYuan/vit-s-vqgan
+You could download the weights of the pretrained vit-vqgan to local from https://huggingface.co/RootYuan/vit-s-vqgan

 #### 1.
 ````